Date and time notation in Spain: Date

 In Spain, the date order is invariably day, month, year.
 In abbreviated notation, Roman numerals are sometimes used to represent months.
 A slash, a hyphen or occasionally a full stop can be used to separate the units of time.

 Years are often notated in two-digit format in mainly informal contexts where this would not cause confusion, such as handwritten letters, notes or diaries.
 Official documents, however, always include all four digits.

 In Spanish, the suffixes for BC and AD are "AC" (antes de Cristo, "before Christ") and "DC" (después de Cristo, "after Christ"), respectively.
 "AD" for "Anno Domini" in Latin is sometimes used instead of "DC", but it is rare.
-"DC" is commonly omitted for years after 200 CE.
+"DC" is commonly omitted for years after 200 AD.

 Leading zeroes are rare, and are more frequently used in the months column: 21/04/1980 to allow for consistency in a tabular format.
 The format 02/04/1980 is more commonplace in automated output, such as tickets, forms, etc.

 Names of months and weekdays are written in lower case, as they are considered common nouns rather than proper nouns, except at the start of a sentence, when they are capitalized following the regular rules of Spanish.
 Exceptions include some specific Catholic holy dates, such as Miércoles de Ceniza ("Ash Wednesday") or Domingo de Resurrección ("Resurrection Sunday"), which are always written in upper case letters.

 In Spanish, abbreviations of month names are usually three letters long, to avoid confusion between marzo (March) and mayo (May), and between junio (June) and julio (July).